-1.1.1 This Supplementary Planning Document (SPD) relates to the Thornhills Garden Community, situated on the eastern side of Brighouse in the Metropolitan Borough of Calderdale, West Yorkshire (see site plan on facing page).
-The Garden Community will form a strategic urban extension of Brighouse, with its own Local centre and a variety of facilities.
+1.1.1 This Supplementary Planning Document (SPD) relates to the Woodhouse Garden Community, situated on the southern side of Brighouse in the Metropolitan Borough of Calderdale, West Yorkshire (see site plan on facing page).
+The Garden Community will form a strategic urban extension of Brighouse, with its own local centre and a variety of facilities.